pedrogglima/scrap-cbf/README.md

 ## Development

 Right now, this gem doesn't cover too much tests, at least the code related to scraping html.
 That is because we rely on a third party software, which means we can't predict changes.
 Another reason is the fact that we are dealing with views code, which means they usually tend to change if more frequency.
 For last, it doesn't seems to have standart ways of testing this kind of application.
-To help understanding the library I wrote a Readme inside each module folder.
+To help understanding the library I wrote a Readme inside each module's folder.

 To run the tests